 Choosing The Best Pictures

 When you have 7 people in a group photo, it is not an easy task to choose one where everyone looks good.
 We had several good ones where one child had his eyes closed in every single one.
 We had another good series, where another child looked like he was in severe pain.
-And of course there were others, where we all looked a little funny!
-We had plenty of great ones to choose from though.
+And of course, there were others, where we all looked a little funny!
+There were plenty of great ones to choose from though.

 We chose approximately 20 pictures that we loved and uploaded them to our desktop.
-We chose some individuals, some group, some horizontal, and some vertical.
+There were some individuals, some group, some horizontal, and some vertical.

 We wanted to have several options to play with while creating the card.

 There are so many options out there when it comes to choosing a Christmas card service.
 We wanted to give several a try.
 We looked at reviews, did some research and decided to try out Mixbook, Simply to Impress, and Tiny Prints.

 They all had great options as far as card designs.
 I found none of them lacking in that category.
 We decided that I would go to each website myself and try to create the cards without Ryan’s help.
 He’s such a tech whizz, it wouldn’t have been a fair analysis of user-friendliness if he made the cards. ?

 I tried Mixbook first.
 The card designs were beautiful, and when comparing the price for equal items, they offered the lowest price.
 Do keep in mind we did these now, knowing there would be great online deals because of Black Friday and Cyber Monday.
 All 3 companies had very similar coupon code discounts for this particular weekend.
 I made sure and used these codes in order to get the best deal.

 Once I started creating the card in Mixbook, I did get frustrated with their editor.